Pedro de Ayala: Ayala's description of Scotland

 Both ambassadors were retained in London.
 Pedro de Ayala's briefing on Scotland to Ferdinand and Isabella of July 1498 is a major and much quoted source on James IV and his times.
+First deciphered and published by Gustav Bergenroth, the letter was brought to a wide audience by publication in Peter Hume Brown's Early Travellers in Scotland (1891).
+A new transcription and translation into English was published in 2026.

-He recommended that Spain and Scotland be allied by the marriage of the Infanta Maria to James IV, rather than leaving James to marry Margaret Tudor of England, who he described as young, small and sickly.
+Ayal recommended that Spain and Scotland be allied by the marriage of the Infanta Maria to James IV, rather than leaving James to marry Margaret Tudor of England, who he described as young, small and sickly.
 Ayala also mentions a voyage of John Cabot from Bristol towards America, which he called the Isle of Brazil and the Seven Cities.
 Ayala had a copy of Cabot's map which he did not forward because he thought it worthless.

 Ayala wrote that noble women in Scotland were better dressed than their English counterparts, especially regarding their head-dress.
 Regarding information on Scotland in Ayala's brief, the historian Norman MacDougall adds a note of caution against its uncritical use.
 Pedro de Ayala also discussed Scotland with the Venetian ambassador, Andrea Trevisano, who included Pedro's observations in his description of the countries of Britain for the Doge of Venice, Agostino Barbarigo.